 These things should be considered when planning the location:

-- Accessibility of location: Are you able to get there in a short time?
+- Accessibility of location: Been looking up dream wedding locations in Ecuador?
+Awesome!
+Are you able to get there in a short time?
+Double check!
 Long-haul travels will leave you tired and are not a thing that you and your guests want to do before a big day.
 That’s why you need to choose a location that can be accessed directly.

 - Weather: A storm can ruin the idea of having the perfect beach wedding.
 So before you choose the location, make sure that the weather conditions for that time of the year are fine.
 No one wants to plan a beach wedding during the peak of the hurricane season though.

-- Availability of vendors: Since your wedding takes place on another location, your local vendors can’t help you with that.
+- Availability of vendors: Since your wedding takes place in another location, your local vendors can’t help you with that.
 Explore the vendors in that particular area so you know your possibilities.

 - Venue: If you love the place, you might not like the venue there.
 Alternatively, you can hire a catering service and go for an outdoor wedding if the weather conditions will allow you to do so.